RnodeC/terra-git/terra-scripts/06-config-oracle.md

 * `FROM_ADDRESS`: if you are on your client machine where this wallet lives, this can just be the public address of the wallet with the funds
 * `TO_ADDRESS`: if you are on your client machine where this wallet lives, this can just be the public address of the wallet for the funds
 * `AMOUNT`: `10000000uluna` = 10 Luna.
+* `WALLET`: then name of the wallet on your local client that is being used for your feeder

 ## Start services